 Hotel Staff Panic Button for the City of Seattle: Hotel Employees Health and Safety

-The City of Seattle abides by guidelines to protect hotel employees from workplace injury or assault.
+Many cities and states have passed hotel panic button legislation requiring that hotels equip employees with safety devices, the City of Seattle abides by guidelines to protect hotel employees from workplace injury or assault.
 Hotel employees are exposed to the risks associated with working alone in hotel rooms that may be occupied by guests.
 Therefore, panic buttons must be provided to all hotel employees who provide in-room services for hotels with 60 rooms or more.
 This applies to all employees, regardless of their position and panic button devices must be provided at no cost to the employee.
 Panic buttons must be easy to carry, employees must be able to call for immediate assistance and the devices must be functioning properly, and must not require continued activation by the employee.
 Equipping employees with panic buttons is the responsibility of the hotel employer.
 If an employee uses their panic button under appropriate circumstances, they may leave the scene and wait for help elsewhere.
 No employer retaliation may occur against the employee for acting in this manner.

 Interested in Hotel Panic Buttons?